 You could install a photovoltaic (PV) system or solar panels yourself.
-However, to avoid complications or injury, you will most likely want to hire a reputable solar contractor with experience installing solar panel systems.
+However, to avoid complications or injury, you will most likely want to hire a reputable solar company with experience installing solar energy systems.
 While they are sophisticated electric systems, PV systems have few moving parts, so they require little maintenance.

 Many people ask, “how long do solar panels last?” when thinking about installing a solar system.
 It’s a very good question to ask.
 People are pleasantly surprised to hear that solar panels have a long lifespan and minimal maintenance costs.

 Solar technology is relatively new and we’re still learning about the limits of a solar panel’s lifespan.
 That’s because some of the earliest panels still haven’t maxed out.

 We know about several customers that installed solar systems about 20 years ago and they are still producing!